- Not a substitute for professional veterinary help.

 Just like humans, puppies can develop allergies to different things in their environment.
 Based on my own interactions with people and their dogs, these environmental sensitivities are becoming more and more prevalent.

-Your puppy’s runny nose could a symptom of inhalant allergies, also known as contact allergies.
+Your puppy’s runny nose could be a symptom of inhalant allergies, also known as contact allergies.
 Typical inhalant allergens are pollens from trees, grasses, and weeds.
 Molds, mildew, and house dust mites are also common ones.

 - Itchy skin